The Citadel: The Honor Code

+Class rings

+Both cadet and non-cadet students from The Citadel are entitled to wear the school's ring as a symbol of their accomplishments.
+First-class cadets, veteran students, and active duty military students receive their class rings at a special ring presentation ceremony which was previously held in the college's chapel, but which now takes place in the school's field house.
+Non-cadet students may purchase a ring which is of the same design but does not include the phrase "Military College of South Carolina."
+Both Citadel rings are 10 karat gold with no gem stone; the design does not change with each class with the exception of the class year.

 Campus

 The Citadel sits on a 300 acre tract of land on the Ashley River just to the northwest of downtown Charleston.
 There are 27 buildings, built in a Spanish Moorish style, grouped around a 10 acre grass parade ground.
 The buildings around the parade ground include ten classroom buildings, an administration building, five barracks, mess hall, a student activities building, chapel, library, a yacht club, a marksmanship center, a field house, faculty/staff housing area, and various support facilities including a laundry, cadet store, tailor shop, and power plant.
 The campus is bounded to the west by the Ashley River, to the north by the Wagener Terrace neighborhood, to the east by Hampton Park and the Hampton Park Terrace neighborhood, and to the South by the Westside Neighborhood.

 Just off the main campus are Johnson Hagood Stadium, a baseball stadium, and an alumni center.
 Additionally, the college owns a large beach house facility located near the north end of the Isle of Palms.